TriLogic/EasyJSON.COM/README.md

 Writing JSON:

-Once a hierachy of objects has been created you can output a JSON string in one of two ways.
+Once a hierachy of objects has been created (or read) you can output a JSON string in one of two ways.
-  1) The easiest is simple to call the ToString method of the root object.
+  1) The easiest is to call the ToString method of the root object.
 This produces a compacted JSON string.
-  2) Formatted output functionality is available via the JSONWriter class which provides formatting with options for several popular "C" bracing and indentation styles including: K&R, Allman, Whitesmith as well as Linear compact and expanded.
+  2) Formatted output is available via the JSONWriter class which provides formatting with options for several popular "C" bracing and indentation styles including: K&R, Allman, Whitesmith as well as Linear compact and expanded.

- There is a fuilly functional test application in the TestJSON folder.
+ There is a fully functional test application in the TestEasyJSON folder.

 ~Enjoy